 I’ve been pretty big into video games for, well, since I received a Nintendo Entertainment System for Christmas in 1986.
 I got out of gaming for most of the 90s, while I was busy riding skateboards and playing in bands.
 I picked the habit back up in the early 2000s, but the focus was on PC gaming.
 A couple months after its release, I picked up an Xbox 360 and never looked back.
 Current gaming habits are leaning mostly on the PS4 side, but I also have an Xbox One and a Nintendo Switch.

 Over the years, I’ve played in a number of bands.
 Most notably, a ska-punk band called Lucky Number Seven from 1997-2002.
 I was, and still am super tight with the other guys in the band.
 LNS is responsible for some of my fondest memories and I met so many great people playing shows around the country.

 Though I don’t spend much time behind my drum kit these days, music still plays a huge role in my life.
 Spotify is always running while I’m at my desk, which is 8-10 hours per day.

 In early 2017 I picked up an acoustic guitar and haven’t put it down since.
-Accompanied by my girlfriend (who also plays guitar, banjo, and sings), I’ve played numerous open mics and even paid gigs at the local pub.
+Accompanied by my girlfriend (who also plays banjo and sings), we host a weekly open mic at Sooke Brewing Company.